amoe/kernighan-ritchie-2e/NOTES.md

 > Write a program to copy its input to its output, replacing each tab by \t,
 > each backspace by \b, and each backslash by \\.
 This makes tabs and
 > backspaces visible in an unambiguous way.

+## 1.5.4 Word Counting

+This introduces the else clause, including else if.
+It also recommends defining symbolic constants to designate both cases of a boolean variable.
+It also introduces the || and && operators, greatly simplifying things, and the notation for assigning multiple variables at once.

+## Exercise 1-11

+Need to test all kinds of boundary conditions.
+For instance, need to define what the correct behaviour is for strings like " \n \t " etc.